TwoPizza9621536/twopizza9621536.github.io/main/about/about.markdown

 Fira Code is licensed under the OFL 1.1 License.

-### Simple-Jekyll-Search
+### Jekyll-Search

-Simple-Jekyll-Search is used for the search page.
+Jekyll-Search is now the new implementation of the search page.
+Jekyll-Search can be found here:
+@mathaywarduk / @mathaywarduk/jekyll-search

+Jekyll-Search is licensed under the MIT License.

+#### Simple-Jekyll-Search

+Simple-Jekyll-Search was the previous implementation.
 Simple-Jekyll-Search can be found here:
 [Christian Fei](https://cri.dev) / @christian-fei /
 @christian-fei/Simple-Jekyll-Search